High and Low (1963 film): Commercialism and modern Japan

 Also commenting on the changes in Japanese society, Mitsuhiro Yoshimoto wrote about the film as an embodiment of urban anxiety during Japan's post–World War II recovery.
 As Yokohama was rebuilt, its streets and society did not fit with older maps of the area.
 Yoshimoto thus views the characters' subjectivities as being formed by the contemporary redevelopment of Yokohama, the detectives having to interpret the new social and spatial changes to progress in the investigation.
 He concludes that despite this, the film does not fully reflect a renewed sense of national identity, however.
+Ryan and Lenos argue that High and Lows use of blocking and symmetrical images are contrasted in the film's first and second halves.
+Both Gondō and the kidnapper represent a pernicious American cultural influence, but while the first half sees Gondō gradually reintegrated into group compositions, the kidnapper is framed individually.
+They argue that the film makes an argument in favour of conservatism in Japan.

-Film scholar Mike Phillips identifies the film with a form of remediation: which acts as a criticism of early financialisation (a change in economies that places more emphasis on financial services rather than material goods) through the absorption of popular and consumer culture in society.
-He sees the Old West outfits worn by Jun and Shinichi as embodying this material culture which links TV westerns with an "ephemerality" that allows the kidnapper to treat the children as interchangeable commodities.
-To Phillips the film's final scene presents a dialectic relationship between Gondō and the kidnapper wherein Gondō's reflection in the window embodies a material rejection of television as a symbol of this cultural commodification.
+Film scholar Mike Phillips identifies in the film a critique of early financialisation (a change in economies that places more emphasis on financial services rather than material goods).
+He sees High and Low as encouraging a material culture by referencing and incorporating the contemporary growth in consumerism and popular culture—symbols of financialisation that are undesirable aspects of the new society—onto the film stock itself.
+To Phillips, the Old West outfits worn by Jun and Shin'ichi embody this shift from a material, manufacturing culture, to a consumerist culture.
+TV Westerns are understood as aspects of an "ephemerality" that allows the kidnapper to treat the children as interchangeable commodities that have value without the kidnapper producing anything himself.
+To Phillips the film's final scene presents a dialectic relationship between Gondō and the kidnapper.
+Gondō's reflection in the window (which is visually linked to a reflection in the screen of a switched-off television set) embodies a material rejection of television as a symbol of this cultural commodification.